acecconi65/AI-REDGIO5.0-E2C-OS-Smart-Data-Enabler/uc1-electrical_panel_monitoring-small_data/README.md

 ## NiFi pipeline description: [AGGIUNGERE I NOMI DEI PROCESSORS?]
 Going back to NiFi WebUI, let's give a detail to all the pipeline steps:
-- step 1:  submitting the source JSON dataset to the application as anticipated in "Use Case reference" section above, and as you can check going to the Properties tab of processor's configuration and right-clicking on "Custom text" field, the source dataset is directly inserted internally to the pipeline:<br>
+- step 1:  submitting the source JSON dataset to the application as anticipated in "Use Case reference" section above, and as you can check going to the Properties tab of processor's configuration and right-clicking on "Custom text" field, the source dataset is directly inserted internally to the pipeline:<br><br>
 <img width="1270" height="612" alt="NiFi-CustomText" src="https://github.com/user-attachments/assets/753c2d64-c9f2-4081-b66a-6f8b6335d88c" /><br><br>
-This step leads to two flows: the first one (2a) intends to store original data (for backup or further analysis reasons) into a MinIO storage area, the second one (2b to 8) represents the core application path (from data to analysis)<br>
+This step leads to two flows: the first one (2a) intends to store original data (for backup or further analysis reasons) into a MinIO storage area, the second one (2b to 8) represents the core application path (from data to analysis)<br><br>
-In order to be easily stored into InfluxDB, JSON data are to be transformed into Line Protocol format - the most suitable data format expected by InfluxDB.
+In order to be easily stored into InfluxDB, JSON data are transformed into Line Protocol format - the most suitable data format expected by InfluxDB.
 As an example, the JSON file in the "IIoT input data shape" section has this Line Protocol representation:<br>
 ```
 environment,deviceId=sensor-R,status=operational temperature=12.4,humidity=6.2,pressure=18.5,battery=3.31 1762772162000000000
 ```